MakC-Ukr/AML-Assignment-1-Maksimjeet/README.md

 ### Running SubTab Implementation on Data
 - **Script Command:** `python train.py`
+- Highest accuracyt reached on high noise data = 61.3% (see C=10000.png)

 This script is used to run the SubTab implementation on the specified dataset.